Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Conclusion and discussion

-For high rotation rates (more than $30\%$ than the Keplerian frequency at the PNS surface, i.e. $j\gtrsim 0.3$), the frequency and growth rate are independent or weakly dependent on the heating rate, when they are expressed in terms of the advection timescale $r_{\rm sh}/v_{\rm sh}$.
-This, together with the significant deviation of the corotation radius from the most buoyant region, suggests that the instability is dominated by rotational rather than buoyancy effects.
+For high rotation rates (more than $30\%$ of the Keplerian frequency at the PNS surface, i.e. $j\gtrsim 0.3$), the frequency and growth rate are independent or weakly dependent on the heating rate, when they are expressed in terms of the advection timescale $r_{\rm sh}/v_{\rm sh}$.
+Together with the significant deviation of the corotation radius from the most buoyant region, this suggests that the instability is dominated by rotational rather than buoyancy effects.
 The study of \cite{Walk+2022} without neutrino heating pointed out the existence of a similar instability regime where the frequency of the dominant mode depends too little on the advection time to be explained by an advective-acoustic cycle.
 Our results suggest that these results obtained without heating are still valid when heating is taken into account.
 We note that the regime of rapid rotation appears for $j \sim 0.3$ which corresponds to a small ratio $\sim 0.03$ of the centrifugal force to the gravity at the corotation radius, even though the centrifugal displacement of the stationary shock is not negligible.
-A precise understanding of this strong rotation regime is still missing, but it seems probable that the corotation radius plays an important role in the instability mechanism.
+A precise understanding of this strong rotation regime is still missing, but the corotation radius seems to play an important role in the instability mechanism.